 Process command line or configuration options relevant to this batch system.
 The

-Parameters setOption - A function with signature setOption(varName, parsingFn=None, checkFn=None, default=None) used to update run configuration class Job.Service (memory=None, cores=None, disk=None, preemptable=None, unitName=None) Abstract class used to define the interface to a service.
+Parameters setOption - A function with signature setOption(varName, parsingFn=None, checkFn=None, default=None) used to update run configuration

 Job.Service API

 The Service class allows databases and servers to be spawned within a Toil workflow.